Magitman/Magitman/README.md

 - 👋 Hi, I’m @Magitman
 - 👀 I’m interested in coding, videogames, football and hanging out with friends
 - 🌱 I’m currently learning Java and C
-- 💞️ I’m looking to collaborate on something really big
+- 💞️ I’m looking forward to a bright future
 - 📫 How to reach me is still a secret

 <!---